 Being in charge of your day is one of the biggest benefits of working from home.
-You can set and customize your work hours to meet the needs of your personal and family life.
+You can set and customize your work hours to meet the needs of your life.
 Do you wish you could take a power nap in the middle of the day?
 You can as a home business owner.
 Do you do your best work late at night?
 You can schedule your work time then.

 If you feel like your job is taking up too much time, having a home business could be the solution.
-Having a flexible schedule means you can make time for your kids and family, or pursue other interests.
+Having a flexible schedule means you can make time for your kids and family, if you have them, or pursue other personal interests.
 If you want to homeschool while running your business, you can.

 One of the best aspects of starting a home business is being able to turn a hobby or a passion into income.
 In fact, you're more likely to achieve success if you focus on pursuing your passion for profits when starting a home business.

 No More Commuting

-Working outside the home not only takes a lot of time, especially if you have a long commute, but also job-related expenses.
+Working outside the home not only takes a lot of time, especially if you have a long commute, but also job-related travel expenses.
 Americans spend an average of $386 per month on gas.
 Cutting down on a daily commute would put some of that money back in your pocket.
 Other expenses many don't consider are tolls, wear and tear on the car, and more frequent tune-ups.

 Many people choose not to start a business because they worry about making a consistent, livable income.
-While the potential ebb and flow nature of running a home business is something you need to consider, the reality is that a home business can allow you to earn what you're worth, and more than a job.
+While the potential ebb and flow nature of running a home business is something you need to consider, the reality is that a home business can allow you to earn what you're worth.

 As a home business owner, you set your own income goals, as well as your own product or service prices.
-As long as you do the work that needs to be done, such as drumming up new customers and marketing your business you'll make a profit.
+As long as you do the work that needs to be done, such as drumming up new customers and marketing your business, you're likely to make a profit.